 On the carrier’s website I also read that children younger than four can travel for free, and two children who are both younger than ten, can ride on one SOLO ticket.

 How to get from Nice to Monaco?

-The No. 100 bus from Nice to Monaco departs from the Old Port of Nice (near the church), and a 1.50 euro ticket can be bought from the driver (unless you have the previously mentioned Ticket Azur).
+The No. 100 bus from Nice to Monaco departs from the Old Port of Nice (behind the church), and a 1.50 euro ticket can be bought from the driver (unless you have the previously mentioned Ticket Azur).
 The journey takes about 40 minutes and allows you to admire the coast between Nice and Monaco.
 Once in the principality you can get off near the hill with the Prince’s Palace, or near the casino in the Monte Carlo district.
 The No. 100 bus continues on to Menton.

 The train from Nice to Monaco runs continuously throughout the day from the main train station, Gare Thiers, and stops at the Nice Riquier stop.
 There are also trains from Nice’s St. Augustin stop, which is not far from the Nice airport.
 Traveling by train from the main station takes about 20 minutes and costs just over 4 euros one way.
 You have to get off in a long tunnel, which is Monaco’s railway stations – this is the only stop in a tunnel on this route, so you can’t miss it.
 You can buy a train ticket at the station from the blue vending machines or online at the oui.sncf website.